 The most important reason to see our eye doctors is for prevention of symptoms.
 Capsular cataract symptoms may not develop until the cataract is advanced.
 Seeing us for preventive ocular health ensures protecting your vision before the cataract worsens.

 Cataracts in men vs women varies slightly.
 Because women tend to live longer than men, cataracts may affect them more.
 New research implies that genetic differences may play a role as well.
 Cataracts vs glaucoma is distinguished by the clouding of the eye whereas glaucoma affects the optic nerve of the eye.
 Cataracts are detected by dilating the eye to distinguish between optic nerve issues or the lens more precisely.

 How Is A Cataract Treated?

-Your eye doctor in Newington and South Windsor treats cataracts with glasses and safe surgery.
+Our eye doctors in Newington and South Windsor treat cataracts with glasses and safe surgery.
 Surgery is often the ideal option to treat cataracts effectively.
 In most cases, we will remove your lens and replace it with a plastic intraocular lens.
 9/10 people who have this surgery respond with 20/20 and 20/40 vision.

 Ready to schedule a preventive visit or seek cataract treatment in South Windsor or Newington?
-Call us today at (860) 644-4362 to set an appointment.
+Call us today at (860) 644-4362 or (860) 667-2020 to set up an appointment.
 We look forward to hearing from you!